-You have the opportunity to reply to all reviews that contain approved comments*.
-Any response you make is shown on your page, right below the review.
+You have the opportunity to reply to all reviews that have approved comments*.
+Responses you make are displayed on your page, right below the review.

-Replying to a review offers you the chance to interact with guests in a positive way, and appeal to new customers.
-The feature helps to provide balance, giving you the opportunity to express your viewpoint.
-This not only benefits you but all visitors to our website.
+Replying to reviews lets you interact with guests in a positive way and appeal to new customers.
+The feature helps provide balance, letting you express your viewpoint.
+This not only benefits you but also all visitors to our website.

-In the case of a negative review, it’s best to see it as a chance to turn it into something positive.
-How you respond to a negative review says more about your property than the negative review itself.
-Look for potential opportunities to improve the experience at your accommodation for future guests.
+If you get a negative review, it’s best to treat it as an opportunity to turn it into something positive.
+How you respond to a negative review says more about your property than the review itself.
+Look for potential opportunities to improve the experience at your property for future guests.

-How can I respond to a guest review?
+How do I respond to a guest review?

-You can add a reply to a guest review by following these steps:
+To add a reply to a guest review:

-- Click on ‘Reply’ and then ‘Send’ when you’re ready.
+- Click Reply and then Send when you’re ready.

 - You can only respond to reviews with comments.

-- You must reply either in the same language as the review or in English.
-Responses provided in a different language will not be displayed online or translated.
+- You have to reply in either the same language as the review or English.
+Responses provided in a different language won't be displayed online or translated.